ME-MarvinE/XCalendar/README.md

 # XCalendar

-## Notice: The wiki is outdated.
-It is currently on version 2.1.0

 A plugin for Xamarin Forms and .NET MAUI providing a completely customisable calendar control with complex functionality.

 Features include: